MattCrook/CIDR-python-script/docs/CIDR.md

 * The high end being Broadcast ID minus 1

 #### CIDR Notation
-* Stands for Classless Inter-Domain Routing, and is a compact representation of an IP address and its associated routing prefix and a method for allocating IP addresses and for IP routing.
+* Stands for *Classless Inter-Domain Routing*, and is a compact representation of an IP address and its associated routing prefix and a method for allocating IP addresses and for IP routing.
 * It is the "/" at the end of an IP address, like the "/20" in the example above.

 To visualize what is going on, we can look at a Powers of Two table, and begin with the **Subnet Mask**, which is a [bitmask](https://en.wikipedia.org/wiki/Mask_(computing)) that encodes the prefix length associated with an IPv4 address or network in quad-dotted notation: 32 bits, starting with a number of 1 bits equal to the prefix length, ending with 0 bits, and encoded in four-part dotted-decimal format: ***255.255.255.0***.
-* The CIDR notation is in simple terms, the number of bits turned on.
+* The CIDR notation is in simple terms, the number of bits "turned on".
 (Represented by 1).

 ![PowersOfTwo](../public/PowersOfTwo.png)